kdm05/Animator/README.md

 * And start editing the values from the animator.

 # To do:
-- rebrand my discord server to be more to the animator
 - multiple tool support
 - game for animating